 |Respiratory System||Pharyngitis; rhinitis; sinus pain; sinus congestion|

 |Special Senses||Ear pain; taste perversion|

-The following adverse reactions have been identified during postapproval use of Articaine HCl and Epinephrine.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a casual relationship to drug exposure.
+The following adverse reactions have been identifed during post-approval use of articaine hydrochloride with epinephrine.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-The administration of local anesthetic solutions containing epinephrine to patients receiving monoamine oxidase inhibitors, nonselective beta-adrenergic antagonists, or tricyclic antidepressants may produce severe, prolonged hypertension.
+The administration of local anesthetic solutions containing epinephrine to patients receiving monoamine oxidase inhibitors, nonselective beta-adrenergic antagonists or tricyclic antidepressants may produce severe, prolonged hypertension.
 Phenothiazines and butyrophenones may reduce or reverse the pressor effect of epinephrine.
-Concurrent use of these agents should be avoided; however, in situations when concurrent therapy is necessary, careful patient monitoring is essential [see Warnings and Precautions (5.2)].
+Concurrent use of these agents should generally be avoided.
+In situations when concurrent therapy is necessary, careful patient monitoring is essential [see Warnings and Precautions (5.1)].